Hyaluronic Acid Benefits in Skincare

-Hyaluronic Acid in Dermatology: A French Clinical Perspective
+Hyaluronic Acid in French Dermatology

 As a dermatologist practicing for over fifteen years within the French healthcare system, I have witnessed the remarkable evolution of hyaluronic acid (HA) in our therapeutic arsenal.
 What was once primarily used in aesthetic medicine has transformed into a fundamental ingredient in both preventive and corrective dermatology.
 Allow me to share my clinical expertise on this fascinating molecule.